 Eco Advocates NW has been tracking and dogging the Oregon Department of State Lands and the Oregon State Land Board since a concerned citizen brought this privatization of Public Lands issue to us back in September of 2010.

-In December 2010 the Oregon Department of State Lands is "publicly" proposed to privatize approximately 4,920 acres of Common School Fund lands throughout Josephine and Jackson counties in southwest Oregon.
+In December 2010 the Oregon Department of State Lands "publicly" proposed to privatize approximately 4,920 acres of Common School Fund lands throughout Josephine and Jackson counties in southwest Oregon.

 The initial Josephine and Jackson land disposal plan was announced at the State Land Board meeting in December 15, 2010.